hdShang/arxiv-daily/docs/cs-LG/2025-06-17/papers/250615025v1-optimal-embedding-learning-rate-in-llms-the-effect-of-vocabulary-siz.md

 ---
 layout: default
-title: Optimal Embedding Learning Rate in LLMs: The Effect of Vocabulary Size
+title: "Optimal Embedding Learning Rate in LLMs: The Effect of Vocabulary Size"
 ---

 # Optimal Embedding Learning Rate in LLMs: The Effect of Vocabulary Size